Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-4-Named Values.md

   ![Terraform APIM Calc API Named Value collection policy](../../assets/images/tf-module-4-add-named-value-collection-policy.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Named Value collection policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Named Value collection policy for the Calc API operation.

 - Test the operation by selecting the *Starter* or *Unlimited* product scope.
 - Examine the backend trace to find the added header with the evaluated named value: